zhangCabbage/Practice/python/README.md

 # Quick start
-Use to record the daily coding practice
+Use to record the daily coding practice of Python.

 ## Create Time